cuongdoan-agilityio/django/learning-platform/documents/issues.md

 - Didn't understand the requirements at the beginning: Working on course management at school, actually online course.
   - Consequences, slow progress

-- For `pagination` feature, need validation pagination information, if page number not found, return empty data instead of page does not exist error.

 - Need to handle response data for failed API calls.
   - Handle exceptions before requests are sent to views, Use [Middleware](https://docs.djangoproject.com/en/5.1/topics/http/middleware/) to customize
   - Handle exception requests when sent to views: [Custom exception handling](https://www.django-rest-framework.org/api-guide/exceptions/#custom-exception-handling)